asuryoprabowo/asuryoprabowo.github.io/_pages/research.md

 ===
 Determinants of State Research Spending (with Thomas Luke Spreen)

-Shared Fiscal Governance in Managing Flood Disasters
+Shared Fiscal Governance in Managing Flood Disasters (submitted)

 Do governments proactively mitigate or reactively respond to hurricanes?
-A textual analysis of budget documents
+A textual analysis of budget documents (submitted)

 Work in progress